-We were delighted to visit Marbella’s Kasser Rassu Gallery today to see their “Urban Collectives” exhibition.
-This is a collection of works by three very different artists which has been put together by Benezra Art Investments & Consultancy – and it is certainly well worth a visit.
+We were once again delighted to be invited to the Kasser Rassu Gallery in Marbella to see their “Urban Collectives” exhibition.
+This is a collection of works by three very different artists, which has been put together by the Benezra Art Investments & Consultancy.
+It is certainly worth a visit!

 We were very lucky because, on the day we went, Maureen Benezra (partner) was their to answer questions about the artists, their life and their work.
 Maureen clearly has a great feel for the artists she supports and a wonderful eye for art.